sap1ens/scala-akka-workshop/README.md

 - All Akka dependencies are already included in build.sbt
 - You can run the application with `sbt run`
 - Use case classes to represent jobs
-- You'll have to create at least one more actor to send requests to `JobExecutor`
 - If you add `ActorLogging` trait to your actor you'll be able to print logging messages with `log.info(...)`, `log.error(...)`, etc.